jvcss/statemanager/README.md

 ## Getting Started

-This project is a starting point for a State Management Flutter application.
+This project is a starting point for a MyState Management Flutter application.

 You can clone a specific snippet project to avoid misstructured the concepts.